OmarDuran/nfempy/examples/dev_notes.md

 # Finite element conformity

-For the sake of simplicity only L2-, H1- and Hdiv-conformal approximation spaces are built on a given material set identified with physical tags.
+For the sake of simplicity only L2-, H1-, Hdiv- and Hcurl-conformal approximation spaces are built on a given material set identified with physical tags.

-* Example with H1-conformal scalar laplace
+* Example with H1-conformal scalar laplace.
+	* Sprint on, ge, ce

 ## FEM developments